-In the next twelve months it is reasonably possible that the amount of unrecognized tax benefits will decrease by approximately \$2.5 million as a result of the expiration of the statute of limitations or settlements with tax authorities for previously filed tax returns.
+In the next twelve months it is reasonably possible that the amount of unrecognized tax benefits will decrease by approximately \$1.3 million as a result of the expiration of the statute of limitations or settlements with tax authorities for previously filed tax returns.

 The Company is subject to periodic audits by domestic and foreign tax authorities.
-The Internal Revenue Service ("IRS") examination of the Company's U.S. federal tax returns for fiscal years 2009 and 2010 was completed in the first quarter of fiscal 2012 and no changes were made.
-However, the statute of limitations on the Company's U.S. federal tax returns remains open for fiscal years 2009 through 2011.
+By statute, the Company's U.S. federal income tax returns are subject to examination by the Internal Revenue Service ("IRS") for fiscal years 2010 through 2012.
 Additionally, tax credit carryovers that were generated in prior years and utilized in these years may also be subject to examination by the IRS.
-With few exceptions, fiscal years 2008 to 2011 remain open to examination by state and foreign taxing jurisdictions.
+With few exceptions, fiscal years 2009 to 2012 remain open to examination by state and foreign taxing jurisdictions.
 The Company believes that it has appropriate support for the income tax positions taken on its tax returns and its accruals for tax liabilities are adequate for all open years based on an assessment of many factors, including past experience and interpretations.
 The Company's policy is to recognize interest expense and penalties related to income tax matters as a component of income tax expense.
-There were no accrued interest or penalties associated with uncertain tax positions as of March 30, 2012.
+There were no accrued interest or penalties associated with uncertain tax positions as of March 29, 2013 and March 30, 2012.

-Note 9 - Acquisitions
+Note 9 - Acquisition